jfrNebus/Safe_box/readme_english.md

 <br>
 β acording to multimeter = 25

-•	No protection factor applied over Ib:
+•	No protection factor applied to Ib:
 RBE = (5 – 0.7) / (1 / 25) = 107,51

-•	With protection factor applied over Ib:
+•	With protection factor applied to Ib:
 RBE = (5 – 0.7) / 3 * (1 / 25) = 35,8

 It was finally used the protection factor formula, with a common 22Ω resistor.

 <br>

-#### - Base-emitter resistance for 2N3904, and the resistences for LED protection.
+#### - Base-emitter resistance for 2N3904, and the resistence for LED protection.

 <br>